A Probabilistic Threshold for Monochromatic Arithmetic Progressions

 20pt \centerline{\bf Abstract}

-We show that $\sqrt{k}2^{k/2}$ is, roughly, the threshold where, under mild conditions, on one side almost every coloring contains a monochromatic $k$-term arithmetic progression, while on the other side, there are almost no such colorings.
+We show that $\sqrt{k}\cdot r^{k/2}$ is a threshold interval length where, under mild conditions, almost every $r$-coloring of an interval of longer length contains a monochromatic $k$-term arithmetic progression, while almost no $r$-coloring of an interval of shorter length contains a monochromatic $k$-term arithmetic progression.

 \baselineskip=15pt